-Once again, he dives into the pool, swims a length before gracefully pulling himself up, only to disappear into the shrubbery on his way to the next light blue swimming pool.
+Once again, he dives into the pool and swims a length before gracefully pulling himself up, only to disappear into the shrubbery on his way to the next light blue swimming pool.

-However, the day doesn’t end as filled with energy as it began for our 1960s gladiator.
-At every pool he goes to swim, more and more is revealed about him.
-One by one, meetings with people from the past break down Ned Merrill until nothing remains of the cheerful character from the beginning scenes of the movie.
+However, the day doesn’t end as energy-filled as it began for our 1960s gladiator.
+At every pool he stops at, more and more is revealed about him by the people there.
+One by one, meetings with people from the past break down Ned Merrill until nothing remains of the cheerful character from the beginning scenes of the movie (The Swimmer).

-Even though the day of fictitious Ned Merrill didn’t turn out the way he’d imagined, he could very well have been the first to complete a swimrun.
-And this with the most barebones sort of equipment imaginable.
-The nutrient solutions and energy bars used by today’s swimrun contestants consisted of scotch and soda in Merrill’s pool to pool race.
+Even though the day of fictitious Ned Merrill didn’t turn out the way he’d imagined, he could very well have been the first to complete a swimrun—and with the most barebones equipment imaginable.
+Today’s swimrun contestants are buoyed by nutrient solutions and energy bars; scotch and soda was the key to Merrill’s pool-to-pool race.

-Up until Merrill’s pool to pool race, swimming was rarely included in competitions combining various endurance sports.
-There are naturally exceptions, as when the world’s most athletic man was crowned in Great Britain already in the nineteenth century by competing in rowing, running, cycling, walking and swimming.
+Until Merrill’s pool to pool race, swimming was rarely included in competitions combining various endurance sports.
+There are exceptions, as when the world’s “most athletic man” was crowned in Great Britain in the nineteenth century by competing in rowing, running, cycling, walking and swimming.
 The world’s most athletic man is no longer crowned.
-Today, however, we see a number of various competitions where swimming skills play a key role.
+Today, however, we see a number of competitions where swimming skills play a key role.

 Utö Inn, July 2003.
-A group of four people are sitting on an idyllic outdoor terrace in the Stockholm archipelago.
-Two men in their 30s with their own businesses on the island and two younger lads, brothers who work extra in their free time.
-No one in the group has any real experience of practicing sports.
+A group of four people are sitting on an idyllic outdoor terrace in the Stockholm archipelago: two men in their 30s with their own businesses on the island and two younger lads, brothers who work extra in their free time.
+No one in the group has any real experience in practicing sports.
 Well, that’s not entirely accurate.
 The youngest lad used to play baseball.
-If there was ever any muscle memory having evolved from the athletic performances of this group, it’s by now in a state of amnesia.
+If there was ever any muscle memory from the athletic performances of this group, it’s now in a state of amnesia.

-The conversation rhythmically moves between the latest gaffes from politicians, the opening hours of the island’s grocery store, what’s going on in the soccer league, what boats are new in the guest harbor and who should order the next beer.
+The conversation rhythmically moves between the latest gaffes of politicians, the opening hours of the island’s grocery store, what’s going on in the soccer league, what boats are new in the guest harbor and who should order the next beer.
 Then one of the young lads unfolds one of the restaurant napkins to show its printed map over the archipelago.
 He grabs a pen and starts drawing a few lines.
 “Look guys.
 I’ll be damned if it isn’t possible to get all the way to Sandhamn.”

 “How?
 By Boat?”

 “No, you swim and run.
 We’ll do it in pairs.
 The last to get to Sandhamn picks up the check.”

 The final goal, the Sail Hotel in Sandhamn, had a bar that closed late and there were three more restaurants along the way.
 That insight motivated the older men.
 They decided to compete as a pair and to show the cocky young lads who’s the boss.
 This rite of passage was to take place one month later.

-Since none of them had ever done anything like this before, the four men had no idea as to what type of equipment was needed, or how long this feat would take for that matter.
-Some of the islands were more or less unexplored.
+Since none of them had ever done anything like this before, the four men had no idea what type of equipment was needed, or how long this feat would take, for that matter.
+Some islands were unexplored.
 After some guesstimation, they agreed that it would take between one and three days.
-As far as clothes were concerned, they settled on old windsurfing suits covered by spider webs and with uncomfortable zippers.
-Other things they brought along included vacuum packed food, a camping stove, cellphones and towels.
-All packed in watertight sailor bags weighing approximately twenty pounds per unfit adventurer.
+As far as clothes were concerned, they settled on old windsurfing suits covered by spider webs with uncomfortable zippers.
+Other things they brought along included vacuum-packed food, a camping stove, cellphones and towels.
+All were packed in watertight sailor bags weighing approximately 20 pounds per unfit adventurer.